michaelscimeca/Development-Docs/README.md

 # Development-Docs
-Development Docs
-This is a list of help info I found over the years working with our workflow.
+This is a list of help guides I found useful over the years working with our workflow.